henrylukito/db2/README.md

 There's a special function called `fillcolprop`, which when called will search for nodes in that collection that do not yet have that property, and prompt user for the property value, which will then be saved.

-The equivalent for relationship is `relprop`. `fillrelprop` will search all relationship instances (i.e., between different source node and target node) that do not yet have the property, and prompt user for the property value.
+The equivalent for relationship is `relprop`.

-Loading and saving is not strict, e.g., it doesn't throw errors if a node in a collection doesn't have a property specified in `colprop`.
-So `colprop` and is more of a way to set up batch input (with `fillcolprop`) than constraints.

-## How to use these objects once they're loaded?
+## How to use/analyze these objects once they're loaded?

 The module currently doesn't extend its scope much beyond editing and ensuring the dict objects and data files are in sync.

 To start with, you can use various Python features to query the dict objects like a database (e.g., list comprehension).
-You might want to define helper/convenience functions to ease the syntax.
+You might want to define your own helper/convenience functions to ease the syntax.

 ### Examples: